by Michael Clark

 In my view, this implementation of Hi-Sync is a huge revolution in flash technology.
 I have been waiting for this technology to be implemented into strobes for many years.
 Hi-Sync makes everyone else look archaic!
 If you are looking to push the envelope with your lighting then look no further.
 Elinchrom has perfected a method for shooting with strobes at high shutter speeds and they have also created an amazing transceiver for any and all uses.

-What Elinchrom unit is compatible with the Skyport Plus HS?
-Is the Hi-Sync feature available with old units?
+What Elinchrom unit is compatible with the Elinchrom Transmitters?
+Is TTL, HSS or Hi-Sync available with my units?
 All your answers can be found here.

 HyperSync, HSS, Hi-Sync, all these flash techniques are misunderstood.
 Let’s overview these technics to shoot at shutter speeds higher than the standard flash sync speed of DSLR cameras.

 WHAT HEAD FOR YOUR ELB 400